Sunbird-Ed/Sunbird-MCP/docs/index.md

-# DIKSHA Content Search MCP Server
+# Sunbird Content Search MCP Server

 ## Overview

-This project implements a specialized MCP (Model Context Protocol) server for searching and accessing educational content from DIKSHA, India's national digital infrastructure for school education.
-The server provides search and content retrieval capabilities for educational resources.
+This project implements a specialized MCP (Model Context Protocol) server for searching and accessing educational content from Sunbird, India's national digital infrastructure for school education.
+The Sunbird MCP Server provides educational content search and access capabilities for the Sunbird platform.
+This server implements the Model Context Protocol (MCP) to enable AI assistants to search and retrieve educational materials.

 ## Key Features

 ### Search Functionality
-Search capabilities for DIKSHA's educational content with filtering options:
+Search capabilities for Sunbird's educational content with filtering options:
 - **Primary Categories**: Digital Textbook, Course, and more
 - **Educational Boards**: CBSE, State (Andhra Pradesh)
 - **Grade Levels**: Class 1 through 12